-Before you do anything, you need to sit down and draw out how you plan to structure your site.
-The URL is important but you also want to have great flow for those that are visiting your store.
+Before you do anything, you need to sit down and draw out how you plan to structure your website.
+The URL is important but you also want to have great flow for those that are visiting your online store.
 Drawing it out on a piece of paper can help you stay organized.
-You need to determine the categories and how you are going to have divided up.
+You need to determine the categories and how you are going to have them divided up.
 For example, if you run a shirt company.
 Do you want the categories by:

 - Sleeve length?